annotell/public-docs/docs-src/docs/kognic_apis.md

 ---
-id: kognic-auth
+id: kognic-apis
-title: Kognic Auth
-description: How to authenticate with Kognic APIs
+title: Kognic APIs
+description: Overview of Kognic API usage including authentication
 ---

+# API Client Overview

+Kognic provides HTTP APIs to our client-facing services, and an API client library ([`kognic-io`](https://pypi.org/project/kognic-io/)), to wrap basic API calls and simplify calling the APIs from Python code.

+## Authentication
 Authentication is handled by [kognic-auth](https://pypi.org/project/kognic-auth/), a Python 3 library providing foundations for Kognic Authentication on top of the requests library.

 The authentication builds on the standard Oauth 2.0 Client Credentials flow.
 There are a few ways to provide auth credentials to our api clients.
 Kognic Python clients such as in  kognic-query or kognic-io accept an auth parameter that can be set explicitly or you can omit it and use environment variables.